krishnabyggari94/100DaysofML/README.md

 Day 9 -> Selecting the right features for a model is important to perform better.
 Even if the data has hundreds of fearures, few features (like 15-20) can contribute more for the model performance.
 As part of Day 9, I learned how to select better features using Correlation, ExtraTreeClassifiers, SelectKBest and Information Gain.

+Day10 -> Selecting the right parameters for a model is very important.
+There is no one parameter that we can say that it will work for all cases.
+The right params change for each dataset and as part of Day10, I learned about the RandomizedSearchCV ,GridSearchCV and Hyperopt to tune the hyper parameters.
+Will continue learning more such methods as part of Day11.